rhdhorchestrator/rhdhorchestrator.github.io/content/blog/upgrading-orchestrator-1.7.md

 In the following upgrade scenarios, we will try to avoid DB migration processes.
 We will provide solutions to reuse DB instances and connect them to new versions of the operator.

-Note: Currently, there is no way to plug in a external DB instance for only the Sonataflow resources.
-When we say "external DB", we mean that the RHDH resources will use the external DB.
-We _can_ however allow the Sonataflow resources to use a seperate database in the RHDH's DB instance.
+**Note**: Currently, there is no way to plug in an external DB instance for only the Sonataflow resources.
+When we say "external DB," we mean that the RHDH deployment will use a database that it did not create or provision itself.
+While you cannot use an external DB for only Sonataflow, you can allow Sonataflow resources to use a separate database within RHDH's primary DB instance.

-### Background: RHDH Helm Chart

-The RHDH Helm Chart

 ### Current Orchestrator Architecture